UM-Flint-Specific Grammar and Abbreviations

 (Note: Be mindful of using abbreviations in driving directions, as those outside the university may not understand their meaning.)

 Leonard A. and Zelpha E. McKinnon Plaza: McKinnon Plaza

 Henry Howland Crapo Room: Crapo Room

 Central Energy Plant: CEP

 First Street Residence Hall: First Street

-Frances Willson Thompson Library: Thompson Library
+Frances Willson Thompson Library: Thompson Library or FWTL

 Harding Mott University Center: UCEN

 Mill Street Parking Ramp: Mill Street Ramp